Agent HTTP quickstart

 Limits that agents should treat as contract:

-- Batch JSON-RPC is supported, capped at 25 items.
+- Batch JSON-RPC is supported, capped at 50 items and a 16 MiB aggregate serialized response.

 starknet_blockHashAndNumberis the correct method name.
 Do not callstarknet_getBlockHashAndNumber.starknet_getEventsmust use bounded numericfrom_blockandto_block,chunk_size <= 1000, and a block span of at most 10,000.
 Starkscan accepts both the named filter shapeparams: {"filter":{"from_block":{"block_number":N},"to_block":{"block_number":N},"chunk_size":100}}and the direct filter shapeparams: {"from_block":{"block_number":N},"to_block":{"block_number":N},"chunk_size":100}.
 Prefer the namedfilterwrapper in generated clients; do not mix a nestedfilterobject with top-level filter keys.starknet_calltoken probes must use Starknet entry-point selectors, not EVM-style method IDs or truncated fixtures.
 For ERC20decimals, use selector0x004c4fb1ab068f6039d5780c68dd0fa2f8742cceb3426d19667778ca7f3518a9.
 For balance reads, prefer the certified RESTtoken/{token}/balance-of/{address}route unless you have verified the exact Starknetbalance_oforbalanceOfselector for that token.- Write forwarding requires an explicit